astropy/astroquery/docs/mast/mast.rst

-The `~astroquery.mast.TesscutClass.download_cutouts` function takes a coordinate, object name (i.e. "M104" or "TIC 32449963"), or moving target (i.e. "Eleonora") and cutout size (in pixels or an angular quantity) and downloads the cutout target pixel file(s).
+The `~astroquery.mast.TesscutClass.download_cutouts` function takes a coordinate, cutout size (in pixels or an angular quantity), or object name (i.e. "M104" or "TIC 32449963") and moving target (True or False).
+It uses these parameters to download the cutout target pixel file(s).

-If a given coordinate/object/moving target appears in more than one TESS sector a target pixel file will be produced for each sector.
-If the cutout area overlaps more than one camera or ccd a target pixel file will be produced for each one.
+If a given coordinate/object/moving target appears in more than one TESS sector, a target pixel file will be produced for each sector.
+If the cutout area overlaps more than one camera or ccd, a target pixel file will be produced for each one.

 .. code-block:: python